Are you considering coming for counselling - if so I would like to offer you a warm welcome!

-Life with its ups and downs is often a mixture of both positive experiences which help us make great memories and difficult times that we may at times feel unable to deal with because they hurt or confuse us or leave us feeling helpless, betrayed, powerless or worthless.
+Life is a mixture of both positive experiences which help us make great memories and difficult times that we may at times feel unable to deal with because we feel hurt or confused or they leave us feeling traumatised, helpless, betrayed, powerless or worthless.

 It could be a non-recent event that due to your current life situation you find yourself being impacted by it now.
 It can be anything that causes you to feel sad, helpless or hopeless, depressed or anxious.

 Are you a survivor of any type of non recent abuse?
 If so I can support you.

 Or it could be that you might just want to feel better!

 Children experience an array of emotions too which impact them as adults are but often without the verbal or cognitive ability to know how they feel.
 It can be really tough to see your child having a tough time when all you want is them to be OK

 Talking about these things can really help to someone who really listens.